oneeve8/kobble-data/content/How to Pray the Rosary.md

 Prayers of the Holy Rosary
 The Glory Be

-Glory Be to the Father, and to the Son, a
+Glory Be to the Father,
+and to the Son, and to the Holy Spirit
+Amen